ankaAR/bestiario5e/_creatures/choldrith.md

 ***Spider Climb.*** The choldrith can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-***Sunlight Sensitivity.*** While in sunlight, the choldrith has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Sunlight Sensitivity.*** While in sunlight, the choldrith has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ***Web Sense.*** While in contact with a web, the choldrith knows the exact location of any other creature in contact with the same web.